 iPad Pro Release Date – When is the iPad Pro coming out

-Apple’s most recent opportunity to announce a productivity-focused 12.9-inch iPad Pro was at its annual Worldwide Developer Conference in June.
+Apple’s most recent opportunity to announce a productivity-focused 12.9in iPad Pro was at its annual Worldwide Developer Conference in June.

-Unfortunately, that event passed without incident, so we’re now looking towards the next possible release date.
+Unfortunately, that event passed without any mention, so we’re now looking towards the next possible release date.

-At the moment, we’d say that’s most likely to be this autumn, as Apple will want to have the iPad Pro on shelves in times for the Christmas shopping splurge.
+At the moment, we’d say that’s most likely to be this autumn – the company will want to have the iPad Pro on shelves in time for the Christmas shopping splurge.

 The iPad Air 2 sequel skipped for an iPad Pro?

-The late-autumn release theory is also supported by a recent report that suggests Apple is eyeing a mid-November launch for the iPad Pro.
-That’s a bit later than we’ve come to expect and also cuts it close to Christmas, but it all depends on how manufacturing gets on.
+A late-autumn release is also supported by a recent report that suggests Apple is eyeing a mid-November launch for the iPad Pro.
+That’s a bit later than we’ve come to expect and also runs close to Christmas, but it all depends on manufacturing schedules.

-We’d say that seems a little late for an Apple unveiling, so the most probable theory is that Apple will announce the iPad Pro in October event, and begin retailing the device in late October or November.
+We’d say that seems a little late for an Apple unveiling, so the most probable theory is that the company will announce the iPad Pro in October event, with retail set for late October or November.

 That same report also suggested that Apple is being careful about the number of iPad Pro units it’s ordering.

 “Apple is rather cautious about placing related orders [for the iPad Pro] and the initial shipment volume is much lower than most market watchers’ expectations,” explains the article.

 It’s worth noting that a different report points to a 2016 launch for the iPad Pro.
 That’s the same report from May that suggested we’ll see an improved “pressure”-sensitive touch-panel feature – Force Touch, anyone?